SteelCompendium/data-md-dse/Bestiary/Monsters/Devils/Statblocks/Devil High Judge.md

 reason: 0
 intuition: 1
 presence: 2
-traits:
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the high judge can take 10 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way.
-  - name: True Name
-    effects:
-      - effect: If a creature within 10 squares speaks the high judge's true name, the high judge loses their damage immunities, any nondamaging effects of their signature ability, and their Devilish Suggestion triggered action until the end of the encounter.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Infernal Decree
+    name: Infernal Decree
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Ranged 12
     target: Three creatures or objects
     effects:
       - roll: Power Roll + 4
-        t1: 10 damage; P < 2 the target can't hide (save ends)
+        tier1: 10 damage; P < 2 the target can't hide (save ends)
-        t2: 15 damage; P < 3 the target can't hide (save ends)
+        tier2: 15 damage; P < 3 the target can't hide (save ends)
-        t3: 19 damage; P < 4 the target can't hide (save ends)
+        tier3: 19 damage; P < 4 the target can't hide (save ends)
+      - cost: 2 Malice
-      - effect: While a target is unable to hide this way, any strike against them made by a devil gains an edge.
+        effect: While a target is unable to hide this way, any strike against them made by a devil gains an edge.
-        cost: 2 Malice
+  - type: feature
+    feature_type: ability
-  - name: Compel the Jury
+    name: Compel the Jury
     icon: 🏹
     keywords:
       - Magic
       - Ranged
       - Strike
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 12
     target: Two creatures
     effects:
       - effect: "**Power Roll + 4**"
-        t1: I < 2 the target is charmed (save ends)
+        tier1: I < 2 the target is charmed (save ends)
-        t2: I < 3 the target is charmed (save ends)
+        tier2: I < 3 the target is charmed (save ends)
-        t3: I < 4 the target is charmed (save ends)
+        tier3: I < 4 the target is charmed (save ends)
+      - name: Effect
-      - effect: While charmed this way, a creature treats the high judge as an ally, and the high judge can spend 1 Malice on their turn to make that creature move up to 3 squares.
+        effect: While charmed this way, a creature treats the high judge as an ally, and the high judge can spend 1 Malice on their turn to make that creature move up to 3 squares.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Devilish Suggestion
+    name: Devilish Suggestion
     icon: ❗️
     cost: 2 Malice
     keywords:
       - Magic
       - Ranged
-    type: Triggered action
+    usage: Triggered action
     distance: Ranged 5
     target: The triggering creature
     trigger: A creature targets the high judge with a strike.
     effects:
       - name: Effect
         effect: The target makes a **Presence test**.
-        t1: The target is charmed (save ends).
+        tier1: The target is charmed (save ends).
-        t2: The high judge chooses a new target for the strike.
+        tier2: The high judge chooses a new target for the strike.
-        t3: The target takes a bane on the strike.
+        tier3: The target takes a bane on the strike.
       - effect: While charmed this way, a creature treats the high judge as an ally, and the high judge can spend 1 Malice on their turn to make that creature move up to 3 squares.
+  - type: feature
+    feature_type: trait
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the high judge can take 10 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way.
+  - type: feature
+    feature_type: trait
+    name: True Name
+    icon: ⭐️
+    effects:
+      - effect: If a creature within 10 squares speaks the high judge's true name, the high judge loses their damage immunities, any nondamaging effects of their signature ability, and their Devilish Suggestion triggered action until the end of the encounter.
+  - type: feature
+    feature_type: ability
-  - name: All Rise
+    name: All Rise
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Area
       - Magic
-    type: "-"
+    usage: "-"
     distance: 3 burst
     target: Each enemy in the area
     effects:
       - name: Effect
         effect: The target makes a **Presence test**.
-        t1: 15 psychic damage; the target is charmed (save ends)
+        tier1: 15 psychic damage; the target is charmed (save ends)
-        t2: 12 psychic damage; the target is charmed (save ends)
+        tier2: 12 psychic damage; the target is charmed (save ends)
-        t3: 7 psychic damage
+        tier3: 7 psychic damage
       - effect: While charmed this way, a creature treats the high judge as an ally, and the high judge can spend 1 Malice on their turn to make that creature move up to 3 squares.
+  - type: feature
+    feature_type: ability
-  - name: Heed My Decree
+    name: Heed My Decree
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Area
-    type: "-"
+    usage: "-"
     distance: 5 burst
     target: Self and each ally in the area
     effects:
+      - name: Effect
-      - effect: Each target shifts up to their speed.
+        effect: Each target shifts up to their speed.
 The high judge can make each creature charmed by All Rise, Compel the Jury, or Devilish Suggestion move up to half that creature's speed.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Deceptive Stratagem
+    name: Deceptive Stratagem
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Magic
       - Ranged
-    type: "-"
+    usage: "-"
     distance: Ranged 12
     target: One creature
     effects:
+      - name: Effect
-      - effect: If the target is an ally or a creature charmed by All Rise, Compel the Jury, or Devilish Suggestion, the high judge and the target teleport to swap places.
+        effect: If the target is an ally or a creature charmed by All Rise, Compel the Jury, or Devilish Suggestion, the high judge and the target teleport to swap places.
 Each ally within 12 squares of the high judge can then make a free strike against a target of the high judge's choice.
 Each creature charmed by All Rise, Compel the Jury, or Devilish Suggestion makes a free strike against a target of the high judge's choice.
-        name: Effect
 ~~~